OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 A script can be executed using the ``Client.run_script()`` function.
-The only required inputs to execute a script are the script key, the name of the function in the script to executive, a list of input tensor names, and a list of output tensor names.
+The only required inputs to execute a script are the script key, the name of the function in the script to execute, a list of input tensor names, and a list of output tensor names.
 If using a Redis cluster configuration, a copy of the script referenced by the provided key will be chosen based on data locality.
-It is worth noting that the names of input and output tensor will be altered with ensemble member identifications if this SmartSim ensemble compatibility features are used.
+It is worth noting that the names of input and output tensors will be altered with ensemble member identifications if the SmartSim ensemble compatibility features are used.

 .. note::